- New Arrivals

 This "Designs by Jack" miniature carpet design was inspired by the exquisite Kashmir Zardozi Jewel Carpets from India.
 Real jewels and precious stones were used to embelish these carpets that adorned the walls of royalty.

-A tip for cross stitch or canvas work: work with your strongest hand underneath the work and pass the needle through the work to your weaker hand positioned above the work.
+A tip for cross stitch worked with a stabbing stitch: work with your strongest hand underneath the work and pass the needle through the work to your weaker hand positioned above the work.
 The weaker hand makes the stitch passing the needle back through the work to the sronger hand.
 Repeat.
 This means there are no unnecessary movements from hand to hand around the frame that slows you down!